 “I had to add an extra piece to strengthen the sides.”

 “I had to make larger holes so the pistons would move.”

 This half term, we will be working on our presentation and algorithm skills using Keynote.
 The children will work with algorithms to create a maths quiz of their own.
 We will be asking open and closed questions as part of our quizzes.
 Debugging will play a big part of our learning.
 When we test each other’s maths quizzes, we will be able to fix links, images that are out of place or other animations.

 Internet safety plays an important part in our Computing curriculum.
 This term, Year 4 discussed how keeping personal information secure is truly important and how we can tackle cyberbullying to keep ourselves safe online.
 We put great emphasis on Stop!
 Block!
 Tell!
 The children worked together on a reading comprehension task to find out even more about the importance to keeping safe online.

 Our focus will be on developing our map skills in Geography.
 The children will use the eight points of a compass to mark the directions of cities on the UK map.
-We will also use the grid lines on the maps to locate things on various maps.

 Our topic is linked to History this half term.
 To kick-start our new topic on the first day back, Year 4 will take part in a 19th century style themed day.
 We will experience what a Victorian school day was like as we dress up as Victorian school children.
 We will deepen our knowledge and understanding about the lives of children throughout the Victorian times.